-36. With regard to claims for contribution against the City Parties (including any claim based on the contention that the City Parties are not a bona fide prospective purchaser), the Parties hereto agree that this Agreement constitutes an administrative settlement for purposes of CERCLA Section 113(f)(2), 42 U.S.C. § 9613(f)(2), and that the City Parties are entitled to protection from contribution actions or claims as provided by CERCLA Section 113(f)(2), 42 U.S.C. § 9613(f)(2), or as may otherwise be provided by law, from the effective date of this Agreement for matters addressed in this Agreement.
+36. With regard to claims for contribution against the City Parties (including any claim based on the contention that the City Parties are not a bona fide prospective purchaser), the Parties hereto agree that this Agreement constitutes an administrative settlement for purposes of CERCLA Section 113(f)(2), 42 U.S.C. § 9613(f)(2), and that the City Parties are entitled to protection from contribution actions or claims as provided by CERCLA Section 113(f)(2), 42 U.S.C. § 9613(f)(2), and that the City Parties are entitled to protection from contribution actions or claims as provided by CERCLA Section 113(f)(2), 42 U.S.C. § 9613(f)(2), or as may otherwise be provided by law, from the effective date of this Agreement for matters addressed in this Agreement.
 The matters addressed in this Agreement are all response actions taken or to be taken and response costs incurred or to be incurred by the United States or any other person with respect to the Existing Contamination.

-- 37. Notwithstanding the provisions of this Section, nothing in this Agreement shall be interpreted as extinguishing or altering the rights and obligations between the City Parties pursuant to any lease of the Property or intergovernmental agreement relating to the development and maintenance of the Property. - 38.
-The City Parties agree that with respect to any suit or claim for contribution brought by either or both of them for matters related to this Agreement they will notify the United States in writing no later than 60 Days prior to the initiation of such suit or claim. - 39.
-The City Parties also agree that with respect to any suit or claim for contribution brought against either or both of them for matters related to this Agreement they will notify the EPA in writing within 10 working days of service of the complaint on them.
+37. Notwithstanding the provisions of this Section, nothing in this Agreement shall be interpreted as extinguishing or altering the rights and obligations between the City Parties pursuant to any lease of the Property or intergovernmental agreement relating to the development and maintenance of the Property.

+38. The City Parties agree that with respect to any suit or claim for contribution brought by either or both of them for matters related to this Agreement they will notify the United States in writing no later than 60 Days prior to the initiation of such suit or claim.

+39. The City Parties also agree that with respect to any suit or claim for contribution brought against either or both of them for matters related to this Agreement they will notify in writing the EPA within 10 working days of service of the complaint on them.